 When families find themselves dealing with addiction and mental health issues, it is difficult to know where to turn, or to know how significant the problem may be.

-During their stay at WINGS, we first employ a variety of methods (interviews, personal observation, chemical dependency assessments, Diagnostic Assessments, etc.) to identify and evaluate each person’s individual needs.
+During their stay at WINGS, we first employ a variety of methods (interviews, personal observation, Substance Use Disorder assessments, Diagnostic Assessments, etc.) to identify and evaluate each person’s individual needs.
 Once these have been determined, an individual treatment plan is created, containing a strategy for addressing each area.
 During the remainder of their stay at WINGS, this treatment plan is carried out through individual counseling with professionally licensed counselors, group therapy, DBT and CBT skills groups and processing, and family education and therapy.

 Throughout your child’s stay at WINGS the clinical team works with you, your child, and any other professionals associated with your child to create a long-term aftercare plan to build upon the knowledge gained while at our facility and to support both chemical and mental health recovery long-term.